puppetlabs-toy-chest/libral/README.md

 What resources `libral` can manage is determined by what providers are available.
-Some providers are built in and implemented in C++, but doing that is of course labor-intensive and should only be done for good reason.
+Some providers are built in and implemented in C++, but doing that is of course labor intensive and should only be done for good reason.
 It is much simpler, and recommended, that new providers first be implemented as external providers.
 External providers are nothing more than scripts or other executables that follow one of `libral`'s calling